aptech/docs/docs/CR-pvPack.rst

     // Add a variable named 'b' in 'p1' containing the data from 'start_vals' p1 = pvPack(p1, start_vals, "b");

-The data can be extracted using the pvUnpack
+The data can be extracted using the :func:`pvUnpack` command:
-command:

 ::